I recently came across a journal I kept in my early thirties where I’d listed everything I thought I wanted in order to be happy and successful.

 7. Experiencing Now

 All of life is experienced in the present moment.
 When you dwell in the past or focus too much in the future, you aren’t truly living.

 To experience life fully, you must remind yourself that right now is all you have.
 Make all of your “right nows” count by focusing on the task at hand or experience you are having.

 Many of us view life challenges as negative, frustrating interruptions to the life we really want.
 We try to avoid difficulties by tip-toeing around life to avoid the land mines.

-When we step on one, we’re debilitate and view ourselves as unlucky.
+When we step on one, we’re debilitated and view ourselves as unlucky.
 However, with a bit of time, perspective, and a shift in thinking, you’ll see how challenges actually enhance your experience of life.

-Challenges teach us, allow us to become more empathetic, humble, and fearless.
+Challenges teach us, and allow us to become more empathetic, humble, and fearless.
 Challenges will happen, so allow them to add to your experience of life rather than to diminish it.